cayuu/adapter/Readme.md

 Adapters should by definition be extremely lightweight.
 Their only 'smart' is their translation layer between Qo and driver APIs.
 In exceptional circumstances where a driver API is significantly simpler than the default set of Qo actions, an adapter may implement Qo actions via the driver API.

+In general an adapter will map as much of the Qo specification that is natively supported by the underlying driver.

 ### Usage

 New Adapters are instantiated as follows: